-Under the “Compendium of HCQ Studies”, they reference Dr. Daniel Wohlgelernter whose name also appears under a letter to President Trump with other conservative activists that aligned with the Tea Party Patriots.
+Under the “Compendium of HCQ Studies,” they reference Dr. Daniel Wohlgelernter whose name also appears under a letter to President Trump with other conservative activists that aligned with the Tea Party Patriots.
 You can view the letter here.
-The second PDF document lists Dr. Vladimir Zelenko as a source who was touted by the Tea Party PAC.
+The second PDF document lists Dr. Vladimir Zelenko as a source which the Tea Party PAC touted.

 According to Johns Hopkins University infectious disease expert Lisa Maragakis, M.D., M.P.H, “Face masks help prevent the spread of COVID-19.
 Because it’s possible to have coronavirus without showing symptoms, it is best to wear a face-covering even if you think you are healthy.
 A mask helps contain small droplets that come out of your mouth and/or nose when you talk, sneeze, or cough.
 If you have COVID-19 and are not showing symptoms, a face mask reduces your chance of spreading the infection to others.”
 Stella Immanuel has also made questionable claims in the past, such as “Endometriosis is caused by people having sex in their dreams with demons and witches,” and that “alien DNA is currently used in medical treatments, and that scientists are creating a vaccine to prevent people from being religious.”
 She also claims that the government is run by “reptilians.”

-In general, America’s Frontline Doctors lack credibility as none of the Doctors are specialized in the field of infectious diseases.
+In general, America’s Frontline Doctors lack credibility as none of the Doctors are specialized in infectious diseases.
 Further, much of the information they present is not supported by the scientific consensus regarding Covid-19.
-Lastly, the group appears to be connected to the Tea Party Patriots, which is owned by the Tea Party Patriots Fund that lobbies for small government and conservative causes.
+Lastly, the group appears to be connected to the Tea Party Patriots, owned by the Tea Party Patriots Fund that lobbies for small government and conservative causes.